3 Common Maltese Behaviour Problems (And How To Fix Them)

 What were they bred to do?

-- Offer companionship and warmth
+- Provide companionship and warmth

-- Act as status symbols of wealth and refinement
+- Status symbols of wealth and refinement

 Why Do Maltese Have These Behaviour Problems?

+Modern life expects them to tolerate owners working away from home.
 Their genetics demand constant human contact, but contemporary lifestyle provides extended alone time.
-This mismatch creates severe separation anxiety.
-Their coat requires professional grooming every 4-6 weeks or becomes severely matted.
+This mismatch creates severe separation anxiety and other behaviour challenges.

 Problem 1: Separation Anxiety & Extreme Neediness